gaznik/JS2-resit/README.md

 The API you are using for this project can be found [here](https://dummyjson.com/docs).

 This a testing API, so POST, PUT, DELETE requests will not have an affect on the data.
-Appropriate messages should be displayed after the requests and errors should be catered for (not just consoled logged).
+Appropriate messages should be displayed after the requests and errors should be catered for (not just console logged).

 Use modules (imports/exports) where you think they are appropriate.